jarjee/wpress-extract/README.md

 | `-mode <mode>`       | Operation mode: `extract` (default) or `compress`                                     |
 | `-help`              | Show help message                                                                     |

-* Note: Windows users can drag-and-drop files onto the executable instead of using `-input`
+* Note: Users can also drag-and-drop files onto the executable instead of using `-input`

 ## Acknowledgements